 If possible, research multiple recent projects.
 Take notice of the overall type and quality of the materials employed.
-Brick and limestone, for example, is a significant premium over painted wood siding.
+Brick or limestone, for example, is a significant premium over painted wood siding.
 Remember, you don't need to like the homes you are using to estimate costs, only to compare the material and labor to create them.
-Some things to look for that have a large influence over construction cost:
+Some things to look for that have a large influence over construction cost, especially in renovated homes.

-- Are there site issues that make the work more difficult, such as a significant hill or utility access? - What are the primary exterior building materials?
+- Are there site issues that make the work more difficult, such as a significant hill or utility access? - Did the project involve major structural work, removing walls and floors? - Were the exterior doors and windows changed or moved? - Were major systems such as HVAC. plumbing and electric fully replaced or modified? - What are the primary exterior building materials?
 Wood siding, stucco, masonry? - What type of roof does the home have?
 Asphalt shingles, metal, clay tile, slate? - Does the cost estimate include landscape costs?
-Is the landscaping extensive? - What type of flooring materials are used?
+Is the landscape extensive? - What type of flooring materials are used?
 Wood, wide plank, stone tile? - Does the home feature built-in cabinetry, benches, or window seats? - What kind of built-in cabinetry and kitchen cabinets were in the home?
-Paint finish vs. stained wood, standard vs. premium finishes, simple profiles vs. highly detailed? - Do the interiors include wood trim around the doors and windows, or a simple drywall opening? - What kind of appliances and fixtures were in the home? - Do all the bedrooms have ensuite bathrooms or shared bathrooms?
+Paint finish vs. stained wood, standard vs. premium finishes, simple profiles vs. highly detailed? - Do the interiors include wood trim around the doors and windows, or a simple drywall opening? - What kind of appliances and fixtures were in the home? - Do all the bedrooms have en-suite bathrooms or shared bathrooms